 - Keep your email light, friendly, and fun

-- Offer a personalised gift coupon based on your customers’ interests
+- Offer a personalized gift coupon based on your customers’ interests

-- Make sure your email design POPS!
-Your customer is likely receiving lots of messages on their special day, so you want your email to stand out.
+- Make sure your email design pops.
+Your customer is probably getting a lot of email messages on their special day, you want yours to stand out.

 The product category follow-up

-If you want to send hyper-targeted emails, it’s essential to understand your target contact’s interests.
+To send hyper-targeted emails, you’ve got to know your subscribers’ interests.
 Automated emailing makes this simple with basic tracking.

 - Customize your follow-up message product recommendations

-- Include a promo-code to thank them and encourage repeat visits
+- Include a promo-code to encourage repeat visits

 - Include helpful information that addresses common questions about your products or services

 - Add a survey to learn more about your customer’s interests and buying habits.